 - Typical aeration core depth is 2 1/2" to 3" (60-75mm).
 This gets below the surface compaction and is easily performed.
 The machine is capable of going deeper in the right soil conditions, but noticeably more power is required.
 This increases wear and tear on the entire drive train with minimal additional benefit from the increased depth. - The machine may be turned with the tines in the ground within limits.
 Too tight a turn will lead to the tines tearing turf.
-A good rule of thumb is to limit turns to about a 4' (1.2m) inside radius. - When aerating a lawn, operate across the lawn.
+A good rule of thumb is to limit turns to about a 4' (1.2m) inside radius.
+Raise the tines when making tighter turns. - When aerating a lawn, operate across the lawn.
 Raise the tines at the end of the pass, turn around, then lower the tines to continue on the next pass.
 To finish, aerate the perimeter.